-During this webinar, Dr Manuel Izquierdo, Director of Medical Quality & Consultant Gynaecologist at IVF Life Madrid, discussed the indications for Pre-implantation Genetic Testing (PGT-A) and shared some of his real-life patient cases, showing all the steps that allowed the couples to achieve pregnancy.
+During this webinar, Dr Manuel Izquierdo, Director of Medical Quality & Consultant Gynaecologist discussed the indications for Pre-implantation Genetic Testing (PGT-A) and shared some of his real-life patient cases, showing all the steps that allowed the couples to achieve pregnancy.

 Chromosomes are essential structures containing DNA information that determine our genetic makeup.
 They are arranged in pairs, with 22 pairs known as autosomes and one pair determining the sexual characteristics (X and Y chromosomes).
 During fertilization, the egg and sperm each contribute half of the chromosomes, forming a complete set in the embryo.

 Errors can occur during the division of chromosomes in gametes, resulting in abnormal karyotypes.
 These abnormalities may lead to conditions like Turner Syndrome (X chromosome deficiency) or Down Syndrome (extra chromosome 21).
 Many chromosomal abnormalities are not compatible with life, leading to failed implantation or early miscarriages.

 A significant percentage of embryos are found to be aneuploid, with around 30% detected in women under 36 years old undergoing IVF.
 The rate of aneuploidy increases with maternal age, with 90% of day 5 blastocysts being aneuploid in women around 44 years old.

 The prevalence of aneuploid embryos negatively affects pregnancy rates in older women.
 Patients may struggle to conceive, even with regular periods and normal sperm parameters, due to chromosomal abnormalities in their eggs.